Thomas Hollis (1720–1774): Writing

 Hollis's main contribution to public service was protecting and advancing English liberty by circulating appropriate books on government.
 From 1754, he reprinted and distributed literature from the seventeenth-century, including works such as Toland's Life of Milton, tracts by Marchamont Nedham, Henry Neville, and Philip Sidney, and John Locke's Two Treatises of Government.
 From 1760, he had commissioned the bookseller Andrew Millar to publish works advocating republican government, including John Milton (1760), John Toland (1760), Algernon Sidney (1763), Henry Neville (1763) and John Locke (1764).
 The books were elegantly bound to give them greater effect and tooled with libertarian ornaments such as the liberty cap and owl.
 He also published writings by American colonists on the Stamp Act crisis, including John Adams's Dissertation on the Canon and the Feudal Law (1765).

 To start with the tracts were directed towards libraries throughout Britain and continental Europe; later he turned his generosity to America.

 He continued his great-uncle Thomas's practice, as a great benefactor to American colleges, especially Harvard, sending donations and numerous books, often decorated with libertarian symbols.
-From 1755, his principal American correspondent was Jonathan Mayhew of Boston, and, after his death in 1766, Andrew Eliot.
+From 1755, his principal American correspondent was Jonathan Mayhew of Boston, and, after Mayhew's death in 1766, Andrew Eliot.
 His other benefactions included substantial donations to Bern Library and to the University of Leiden Library.

 Hollis was the patron and a friend of William Harris (historian).

 He died suddenly on 1 January 1774 aged 53.
 He was unmarried, and after minor legacies left his estates to Thomas Brand, who added Hollis's name to his own.